Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Existence results and the Euler-Lagrange equation

 \section{Existence results and the Euler-Lagrange equation}

 The main purpose of this section is to prove the existence of the solution to the system \eqref{eq_main}.
-We begin by proving a minimizer for \eqref{functional_main} exists among the convex functions.
+Under the Assumptions A\ref{A1} and A\ref{A2}, we initiate our analysis by proving the existence of minimizers for \eqref{functional_main} within the class of convex functions.
 Let us consider $g \in W^{2,p}(B_1)$ be a convex function and define

-the admissible set.
-Further, under an additional condition A\ref{A3}, we infer the existence of a minimizer in $W^{2,p}(B_1)\cap W^{1,p}_g(B_1)$.
-Moreover, we derive the Euler-Lagrange equation associated with \eqref{functional_main}, which leads to the fully nonlinear double-divergence system in \eqref{eq_main}.
+to be the admissible set.
+Further, under the additional condition A\ref{A3}, we infer the existence of a minimizer in $W^{2,p}(B_1)\cap W^{1,p}_g(B_1)$.
+Moreover, we derive the Euler-Lagrange equation associated with \eqref{functional_main}, which leads to the fully nonlinear double-divergence systems in \eqref{eq_main}.